-Find out how we can support you through the cost of living crisis – from financial advice, services and support.
+Find out how we are supporting University staff through the cost of living crisis.

-We’re aware that staff may be worried about money issues now and in the months to come.
+We’re aware that staff may be worried about money.

-The University Executive Group has agreed to provide further support to both staff and students, which taking account all of the measures we have introduced so far, will total around £6.6m.
+The University Executive Group has agreed to provide further support to both staff and students, which taking account all of the measures we have introduced so far, will total around £6.6 million.

-In July we paid a non-consolidated payment to our staff community and will make a further non-consolidated progressive payment to our staff community weighted towards those on the lowest salaries and who are most affected in the cost-of-living crisis.
-Following feedback from staff, these payments will be staggered to cover the winter months and will be paid from November to March.
+In July 2022, we made a non-consolidated payment to our staff community and will make a further non-consolidated progressive payment to our staff community weighted towards those on the lowest salaries and who are most affected in the cost-of-living crisis.
+Following feedback from staff, these payments will be staggered to cover the winter months and will be paid from November 2022 to March 2023.

 Financial Detox Webinar